Colin Benders: Career

-In October 2010 he played two songs with Sting, Desert Rose and All Would Envy.
+In October 2010, he played two songs with Sting, Desert Rose and All Would Envy.

+Techno

+According to his own statements, around 2012 he gradually reduced his involvement with The Kyteman Orchestra in favor of his discovery of electronic instruments.
+When the Kyteman Orchestra disbanded, Benders changed course and became an electro and techno artist.
+Since then he published online sessions.
+During the COVID-19 lockdowns he occasionally did daily live streams in 2020.
+Benders uses a modular synthesizer to make live techno music.

 Albums

 Hermit Sessions

 The Hermit Sessions was released in 2009 and the music was described as a mix of hip-hop and jazz laced with tender melodies and raw beats.
 The album was a great success in the Netherlands; It has reached the top five of the Dutch Album Charts, sold over 75,000 copies, and has kept a position in the charts for more than two years.
 With this album, they won all the major music prizes in the Netherlands.

 The Kyteman Orchestra

 The Kyteman Orchestra is a hip-hop group consisting of 18 musicians, opera singers and a choir.
 Benders described the group's sound as "a collection of sounds, somewhere between opera, hip-hop, drum & bass, electro, minimalism and all kinds of other genres that I can't even begin to describe."

 The Kyteman Orchestra performed at Dutch festivals and stages, such as the North Sea Jazz Festival and A Campingflight to Lowlands Paradise.